tomx-sh/cronoscript-compiler/README.md

 ```

 ## Tasks
-A task is exactly like an event, but with 2 dates:
+A task is exactly like an event, but with 2 dates, separated by `>`:

 ```CronoScript
 (06/06/2023 > 07/07/2023) "Vacations"